Defective Tires May Endanger Your Family’s Lives

 However, the NHTSA emphasizes that it offers multiple ways for individuals to be informed of recalls.
 It has stated that consumers can search for tire recalls on its website https://safercar.gov.
 The agency also notes that consumers may receive updates by following or friending the agency’s official accounts on Twitter or Facebook, respectively.
 Finally, the agency also revealed that it plans to offer a mobile app that will alert Android and iPhone users of tire recalls and allow users to submit complaints to the agency.
 However, a spokesman for the Rubber Manufacturers Association has indicated that the group believes that a recall database that is searchable by TIN number is “something worthy of discussion” and that may improve a system that is “certainly imperfect and needs improvement.”

 Put our Defective Product Experience to Work for You

 If you have already been seriously injured due to a defective product like car, truck or SUV tires you may be entitled to compensation for your severe injuries or your loved one’s wrongful death.
-For more than 34 years the attorneys of The Reiff Law Firm have stood up for injured people in Pennsylvania and New Jersey.
+For more than 34 years the bald tire car accident attorneys of The Reiff Law Firm have stood up for injured people in Pennsylvania and New Jersey.
 To schedule your free and confidential legal consultation, contact The Reiff Law Firm by calling (215) 246-9000 or contact us online.

 NHTSA Recall Notice to Owners